MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 **Schema or data type mismatch**

-If the data does not confirm to the schema, the records are classified as corrupt.
+If the data does not conform to the schema, the records are classified as corrupt.
 Correct either the source data or the schema and re-ingest the data.

 **Datetime fields in the wrong format**

 The datetime fields in the entity are not in ISO or en-US formats.
 The default datetime format in Customer Insights is en-US format.
 All the datetime fields in an entity should be in the same format.
 Customer Insights supports other formats provided annotations or traits are made at the source or entity level in the model or manifest.json.
 For example:

+**Model.json**

    ```json
       "annotations": [